 The Charles M. Schulz Museum: Home of the Peanuts

-From the subtle zigzag pattern and oversized birdbath in the courtyard patio, to the ceramic tile mural a Japanese artist created using 3,588 comic strips, the Charles M. Schulz Museum in Santa Rosa, California, celebrates the iconic images of the “Peanuts” gang and the life of the man who created them.
+From the zigzag patterns and oversized birdbath to the mural created using 3,588 comic strips, the Charles M. Schulz Museum in Santa Rosa, California, celebrates the iconic images of the Peanuts gang and the life of the man who created them.

 Comic strips on display in the museum

-For 50 years, Charles “Sparky” Schulz drew the “Peanuts” comic strip that featured a group of precocious children facing everyday challenges, plus a beagle with a rich fantasy life.
-The insightful cartoons were published and loved worldwide, and their popularity continues even after Schulz’ death in 2000.
+For 50 years, Charles “Sparky” Schulz created the Peanuts comic strip that featured a group of precocious kids and a beagle with a rich fantasy life.
+The insightful cartoons continue to be loved worldwide.

-Schulz moved his home and studio to Santa Rosa in 1969, and lived there for the rest of his life.
-The city embraced and remembers this quiet and unassuming man.
-The regional airport is named in his honor, and bronze Peanuts sculptures grace the airport, downtown’s historic Railroad Square.
+Schulz moved his home and studio to Santa Rosa in 1969, where he stayed until his death in 2000.
+The city embraced and still honors this quiet and unassuming artist.
+The Charles M. Schulz Sonoma County Airport features Peanuts sculptures, as does Santa Rosa’s historic Railroad Square.

 A statue of Woodstock wearing a conductor's cap

-In 2005 the city sponsored a community art project that scattered 55 five-foot-tall and highly decorated statues of Charlie Brown around town.
-That was followed with Woodstock figures in 2006, Snoopy in 2007, and Lucy in 2010.
+In 2005, a city art project scattered highly decorated, five-foot-tall statues of Charlie Brown around town.
+These popular displays were followed by artistic Woodstock figures in 2006, Snoopy in 2007, and Lucy in 2010.
 Many of these whimsical pieces can be found on permanent display throughout the city.

-The museum itself is located just across the street from the skating arena Snoopy’s Home Ice, Warm Puppy Café and Snoopy’s Gallery and Gift Shop.
+The museum is just across the street from the skating arena Snoopy’s Home Ice, Warm Puppy Café, and Snoopy’s Gallery and Gift Shop.

-“This is where his life was centered in his last 30 years,” said Gina Huntsinger, general manager of the skating rink.
+“This is where his life centered in his last 30 years,” said Gina Huntsinger, general manager of the skating rink.
 “This is where he lived.
-He would draw, then he would have breakfast at the ice arena, and then he’d go back and draw more.”
+He would draw, have breakfast at the ice arena, and then he’d go back and draw more.”

 Patrons stand in front of a wall made up of comic strips

-“Everything was done with the thought of cartooning in mind, and so it would be modest and comfortable, and feel like home,” Huntsinger said.
+“Everything was done with the thought of cartooning in mind, and so it is modest and comfortable and feels like home,” Huntsinger said.

 A statue of Charlie Brown in the outdoor courtyard

-In the courtyard you’ll find the “kite-eating tree” from the strip, and life-size statues of the characters.
-Angle your head down at that oversized birdbath and you’ll see holographic images of Snoopy and Woodstock, who often hung out at the birdbath in the comic strip.
+In the museum’s courtyard, you’ll find the “kite-eating tree” made famous from the comic strip and life-size statues of beloved characters.
+Don’t miss holographic images of Snoopy and Woodstock at the oversized birdbath.

-Some of the permanent displays include a re-creation of Schulz’s studio, a timeline of his life, an original nursery wall that Schulz painted in his Colorado home in 1951, and a 100-seat theater that shows animated “Peanuts” specials and other programs.
+Some of the permanent displays include a re-creation of Schulz’s studio, a timeline of his life, an original nursery wall that Schulz painted in his Colorado home in 1951, and a 100-seat theater showing animated Peanuts specials and other programs.

 The interior of the museum with comics on display

 Schulz drew some 18,000 strips in his lifetime, and the museum owns about 7,000.
-These are displayed 70 to 80 at a time, in a changing exhibit that highlights various themes in his work.
-Other changing exhibits focus on Schulz’ stories, inspirations, and influences, and the art of cartooning in general.
+These are displayed 70 to 80 at a time in a changing exhibit that highlights various themes.
+Other changing exhibits focus on Schulz’s stories, inspirations, influences, and the art of cartooning.

-This is primarily a museum for Peanuts fans who want to learn more about Schulz and his world-renowned comic strip, although there are activities and features that will engage the interest of young children.
+This is primarily a museum for Peanuts fans who want to learn about Schulz and his world-renowned comic strip, although there are features that can engage young children.

-For more information, read our two-day itinerary for exploring Snoopy and the Peanuts in Sonoma County.
+For more information, discover this fun two-day itinerary of Snoopy and the Peanuts gang in Sonoma County.

 Written by Sonoma Insider Patricia Henley